 The Christmas Market (Weihnachtsmarkt) phenomenon is closely linked to German culture.
-So, if you want to see the most authentic holidays fairs, head to Nuremberg, Hamburg, Munich or Cologne and marvel incredible cozy huts full of delicious goodies.
+So, if you want to see the most authentic holiday fairs, head to Nuremberg, Hamburg, Frankfurt, or Cologne and marvel incredible cozy huts full of delicious goodies.
 Of course, there are thousands of Christmas markets in Germany, almost in every village.
 So if you happen to travel here before the holidays, you can check the busiest and most popular of them, as well as the small and secluded ones.

 In Stuttgart, the city’s five main squares transform into a winter wonderland.
 Stuttgart, with its cobblestone streets, cathedrals and historic buildings is a perfect setting for holiday magic.
 The main market Wintertraum Markt is located in front of the beautiful Old Palace.
 Stroll through wooden chalets decorated with garlands and enjoy traditional entertainment.